 AMERICAN CALLERS' ASSOC.
 VIEWPOINTS

-The American Callers’ Association in its attempt to be of service to all callers, dancers, and associations provided current, timely, and effective information on new dancer recruitment, winning ways to retain club dancers, and pitfalls to drive square dancers away from 2001- 2013.
-ACA appreciates the positive comments, encouragement to continue, and contributions from square dance leaders, callers and dancers all over the country and from abroad to continue these initiatives.
-ACA will continue to provide information that will help the square dance community recruit, retain and retrieve square dancers as well as encourage the dancers, callers and square dance leaders to communicate their viewpoints.
+The American Callers’ Association in its attempt to be of service to all callers, dancers, and associations provided current, timely, and effective information on New Dancer Recruitment and Dance Program Simplification and Resolution from 2000 to 2013.
+ACA appreciates the positive comments and the encouragement to continue, and the contributions from callers and dancers all over the country to continue these initiatives.
+ACA will continue to provide information that will help the square dance community recruit, retain and retrieve square dancers.

 Any individual, club, caller, or association who wishes to communicate his/her opinions on this subject is encouraged to contact the American Callers’ Association at Loulet@aol.com or Dr. Patrick Demerath at email@example.com.